‘More help on the way’ for Aussie SMEs, government says

 “Cash flow matters.
 Getting paid on time can be the difference between surviving and thriving.
 Large businesses with annual consolidated revenue above $100 million have a responsibility to pay their small business suppliers fairly and promptly.”

-The regulator would also look to implement new powers which could see the slowest 20 per cent of small business payers receive formal directions to disclose details of their poor payment practices on their website and other company documents.
+The regulator would also look to implement new powers that could see the slowest 20 per cent of small business payers receive formal directions to disclose details of their poor payment practices on their website and other company documents.

 A new payment times reporting portal would launch this month to streamline reporting requirements and reduce red tape for businesses doing the right thing, Aly said.